José Yulo: Postwar years

+Yulo was the vice presidential candidate of the Liberal Party in 1953 as the running mate of incumbent President Elpidio Quirino.
+He eventually lost to Senator Carlos P. Garcia, while Quirino lost his re-election bid to former National Defense Secretary Ramon Magsaysay.

-Yulo was the presidential candidate of the Liberal Party in the 1957 presidential election, eventually losing to incumbent President Carlos P. Garcia.
-His running mate, Pampanga's 1st district representative Diosdado Macapagal, won the vice-presidential race.
+He was the presidential candidate of the Liberal Party in the 1957 presidential election, eventually losing to Garcia, who is the incumbent President this time, once again.
+His running mate, Pampanga's 1st district representative Diosdado Macapagal, won the vice presidential race.

-Yulo was later appointed by President Ferdinand Marcos as Secretary of Justice, and served from January 1, 1966 to August 4, 1967.
+Yulo was later appointed by President Ferdinand Marcos as Secretary of Justice, and served from January 1, 1966, to August 4, 1967.

 Death

-Yulo died of respiratory failure as a result of atherosclerosis at Makati Medical Center in Makati at 10:10 AM on October 27, 1976.
+Yulo died of respiratory failure as a result of atherosclerosis at Makati Medical Center in Makati on October 27, 1976.
 He was buried in Canlubang, Calamba, Laguna on October 30, 1976.